Kyuuhachi/Inevitable-Zero/README.md

 You do not need to install the base version of Inevitable Zero for this, simply install `inevitable-portraits.tar.gz` after More Portraits and you're good to go.
 This version does not include the japanese scripts however.
-**Please note** that the dialogue *Ultimate Bread Showdown!*  does not currently include the added faces;
-we are working on this.